Srividya: Personal life

-Srividya has acted in many films including Annai Velankanni, Unarchigal and Apoorva Raagangal with Kamal Haasan.
+Srividya acted in many films including Annai Velankanni, Unarchigal and Apoorva Raagangal with Kamal Haasan.
 Srividya and Kamal Haasan fell in love and Kamal Haasan proposed to her.
 Srividya's mother stopped them from getting married.
 A few years later Kamal began courting Vani Ganapathy and they got married which was a great disappointment for Srividya.

 During this period she fell in love with film director Bharathan who made many films with her as the female lead.
 But they couldn't continue the relationship and eventually Bharathan married K.P.A.C.
 Lalitha.

 Later she fell in love with George Thomas, an assistant director in her Malayalam film Teekkanal.
 She married him on 19 January 1978 despite opposition from her family.
 As George wished, she was baptised before the marriage.
 She wanted to stay as a housewife, but had to return to acting, when George forced her to, citing financial issues.
-She soon realised that she made a wrong decision in marrying him.
+She soon realised that she had made a wrong decision in marrying him.
 Her life became miserable and the marriage ended in divorce in 1980.
 After her divorce she continued acting in movies (mainly Malayalam).
-She had to fight and seek legal action against George Thomas as he had snatched all her properties, even her prizes, from her.
+She had to fight and seek legal action against George Thomas as he had snatched all her properties, even her awards, from her.
 Hence, the divorce with George Thomas was followed by a prolonged legal battle to settle financial issues between the two.
 The case went up to the Supreme Court of India, where she won in the final verdict.
 After the case was closed, she left Chennai and settled in Thiruvananthapuram, where she lived for the rest of her life.

 Death

-In 2003, she underwent a biopsy test following physical problems and was diagnosed positive for metastatic breast cancer.
+In 2003, she underwent a biopsy test following physical problems and was diagnosed with metastatic breast cancer.
 She underwent treatment for three years.
 Two months before her death on 17 August 2006, Srividya had executed a will and entrusted K. B. Ganesh Kumar, cine actor and MLA, to register a charitable society to ‘start a music and dance school for efficient students who could not get ample opportunities due to lack of money or to give away scholarship to such students to continue their studies and to extend financial assistance to deserving ailing artistes.’

 "I am bequeathing all my properties except some payments mentioned elsewhere in this will.
 An appropriate body with eminent persons, registered under Charitable Societies Act should be formed and the realised value of all my assets should be transferred as a nucleus fund," she said in the will entrusting Ganesh Kumar to register the society.